deoluoyinlola/microservices-demo/README.md

   * [Lesson Learnt](#Lessons)
 <!-- TOC -->

-## Problem Statements: Problem Statements
+## Problem Statements

 [Problem Statements](problems): Problem Statements
 How can I deploy and manage existing microservices in a kubernetes cluster?

 ## Solution
 ![architecture_design](docs/architecture-diagram.png)
-The diagram describes my solution in picture:
+The diagram describes my solution in picture as shared in the original repo.

 ## Project requirements
 It is assume that this demo is for learning purpose, so best production and security practices are not fully considered: